icon-project/IIPs/IIPS/iip-25.md

 ```
 * Params
   - network: String ( Network Address of the reward )
-  - addr: Address ( Address of the relay )
+  - addr: Address ( Address of the relay in the target network )
 * Description
   - Get accrued reward amount of the network for the relay
 * Returns